spell-music/csound-expression/tutorial/chapters/BasicTypesTutorial.md

 toMono :: (Sig, Sig) -> Sig
 ~~~

-The first argument of the `diskin2` is not a haske's `String`.
+The first argument of the `diskin2` is not a Haskell's `String`.
-It's a csound's string so it has a special name `Str`.
+It's a Csound's string so it has a special name `Str`.
 It's just
 like `D`'s  for `Double`'s.
 We used a converter function to
-lift the Haskell string to csound one:
+lift the Haskell string to Csound one:

 ~~~{.haskell}
 text :: String -> Str